How to Manage Debt Step by Step

 Debt consolidation allows you to roll multiple debts into a single monthly payment.
 With credit card debt consolidation, you also simultaneously reduce or eliminate interest charges.
 This dramatically accelerates repayment and makes it easier to manage debt effectively, even on a limited budget.

 It’s worth noting that credit card debt is not the only type of debt you can consolidate.
 You can also consolidate student loan debt and back taxes.
 In general, you must keep debts separate.
 So, you must consolidate each type individually.
 You may need multiple consolidation plans and it’s absolutely possible to run plans at the same time.
-Which leads us to…
+This leads us to…

 Option 4: Seek professional help